eiimage/eiimage/COMPILE.md

 ### Qwt
-Download Qwt 6.0 or newer from the official website: http://sourceforge.net/projects/qwt/ The library must be compiled against Qt, please ensure you use the same version than the one you will use to compile INSAimage.
+Download Qwt 6.0 or newer from the official website: http://sourceforge.net/projects/qwt/ The library must be compiled against Qt, please ensure you use the same version than the one you will use to compile ImageINSA.
 The most easier way to comile Qwt is to load the project file (qwt.pro) in Qt Creator, configure the project, run the compilation.

 Compilation and installation are documented on the official website: http://qwt.sourceforge.net/qwtinstall.html.